Abstract Goerss-Hopkins theory: Introduction

 \begin{thm}[Goerss-Hopkins, \ref{thm:obstructions_to_realizing_an_algebra_in_comodules}, \cite{moduli_spaces_of_commutative_ring_spectra}] Let $E$ be Morava $E$-theory and let $S$ be a commutative algebra in $E_{*}E$-comodules, where $E_{*}E = \pi_{*}(E \wedge E)$.
 Then, there exists a sequence of inductively defined obstructions

 which vanish if and only if there exists an $\ekoperad{\infty}$-ring spectrum $E$ such that $E_{*}R \simeq S$ as comodule algebras. \end{thm}

-In the statement of \textbf{Theorem \ref{thm:classical_goerss_hopkins_intro}} we restrict to the case of Morava $E$-theory, since to prove a result at this level of generality one needs to know that the $\infty$-category of synthetic spectra based on E has convergent Postnikov towers.
-This additional assumption does not appear in the original papers \cite{moduli_spaces_of_commutative_ring_spectra}, \cite{moduli_problems_for_structured_ring_spectra}; we believe that this is a mistake, see \textbf{Remark \ref{rem:goerss_hopkins_issue_of_completeness}}.
+In the statement of \cref{thm:classical_goerss_hopkins_intro} we restrict to the case of Morava $E$-theory, since to prove a result at this level of generality one needs to know that the $\infty$-category of synthetic spectra based on E has convergent Postnikov towers.
+This additional assumption does not appear in the original papers \cite{moduli_spaces_of_commutative_ring_spectra}, \cite{moduli_problems_for_structured_ring_spectra}; we believe that this is a mistake, see \cref{rem:goerss_hopkins_issue_of_completeness}.

-To fill the gap, we prove in \textbf{Theorem \ref{thm:synthetic_spectra_based_on_morava_e_theory_complete}} that synthetic spectra based on Morava $E$-theory have convergent Postnikov towers, which is related to the fact that the the $E$-local Adams-Novikov spectral sequence always converges \cite[5.3]{hovey1999invertible}.
+To fill the gap, we prove in \cref{thm:synthetic_spectra_based_on_morava_e_theory_complete} that synthetic spectra based on Morava $E$-theory have convergent Postnikov towers, which is related to the fact that the the $E$-local Adams-Novikov spectral sequence always converges \cite[5.3]{hovey1999invertible}.
 This is enough to yield the Goerss- Hopkins-Miller theorem, whose proof we also review in the interest of being self-contained.

-On the other hand, we suspect that Postnikov convergence does not hold in general for synthetic spectra based on either $BP$ or $H \mathbb{F}_{p}$.
-In such cases, which are often of interest, variants of \textbf{Theorem \ref{thm:classical_goerss_hopkins_intro}} for a fixed comodule can be obtained by adding in an additional step which establishes the needed convergence by hand.
+On the other hand, Postnikov convergence does not hold for an arbitrary Adams-type homology theory and in fact fails already for $H \mathbb{F}_{p}$.
+This is a consequence of the existence of an $H \mathbb{F}_{p}$-local but not $H \mathbb{F}_{p}$-nilpotent complete spectrum.
+We couldn't find an example of this phenomena in the literature and so we include one which we learned from Robert Burklund, see \cref{example:non_vanishing_adams_spectral_sequence}.

+In such cases, which are often of interest, variants of \cref{thm:classical_goerss_hopkins_intro} for a fixed comodule can be obtained by adding in an additional step which establishes the needed convergence by hand.
 This phenomena of additional conditions is familiar from the classical Toda obstruction theory to the existence of spectra realizing a given module $M$ over the Steenrod algebra, as explained in \cite{bhattacharya2016class}, \cite{margolis2011spectra}.
 To show that these convergence issues can be dealt with, we use Goerss-Hopkins theory to prove a homological version of a classical result of Toda.

 \begin{thm}[Toda, \ref{cor:homological_toda_obstruction_theory}] Let $H = H \mathbb{F}_{p}$ be the Eilenberg-MacLane spectrum and let $M$ be a $H_{*}H$-comodule which is bounded below.
 Then, there exists a sequence of inductively defined obstructions